-The router's LEDs and the WPS button are located on the front panel (View from left to right).
+The Router's LEDs and the WPS button are located on the front panel (View from left to right).

-Name Statu Indication CID Off Power is off.
+Name Status Indication (1) (Danier) Off Power is off.
 (Power) On Power is on.
-On The router is initializing or maybe has a system error.
-(System) Flashing The router is working properly.
-Off The router has a system error.
-Off The wireless function is disabled.
-(Wireless) Flashing The wireless function is enabled. - Off There is no device linked to the corresponding port.
-(Internet) On There is a device linked to the corresponding port but there is no activity.
-Flashing There is an active device linked to the corresponding port.
-Slow Flash A wireless device is connecting to the network by WPS function.
-This process will last in the first 2 minutes. 🕼 (WPS) On A wireless device has been successfully added to the network by WPS function.
-Quick Flash A wireless device failed to be added to the network by WPS function. จมือ Off No storage device or printer is plugged into the USB port. 🤎 (USB) On A storage device or printer has connected to the USB port.
+Off The router has a system error. ☆ (System) On The router is initializing.
+A (Gysteili) OII 2.
+The working router has a system error.
+Flashing The Router is working properly. ≈ (WLAN) Off The Wireless function is disabled. ~ (VVLAIN) Flashing The Wireless function is working properly.
+Off No device(s) are connected to the corresponding port(s). ♥ (LAN) Ø (WAN) On There are device(s) connected to the corresponding port(s) but no activity.
+Flashing There are device(s) connected to the corresponding port(s) and active.
+Slow Flash A wireless device is trying to connect to the network via WPS.
+This process may take about 2-3 minutes.
+When the system is initializing, it turns on for a short while and then goes off.
+A (WPS) On 2.
+When a wireless device has been successfully connected to the network via WPS, it turns on for about 5 minutes and then goes off.
+Quick Flash The router's WPS times out and no wireless device connects to the network.